Keyworth: Notable residents and former residents

 The former Labour MP, Ed Balls, grew up in Keyworth and attended Crossdale Drive Primary School.

-Sam Oldham Olympic bronze medallist, team gymnastics competitor in the London 2012 Olympic Games.
+Sam Oldham Olympic bronze medallist for Team GB, team gymnastics competitor in the London 2012 Olympic Games.
 Currently residing in Keyworth.

 Professor Melanie Leng MBE, Chief Scientist at the British Geological Survey and Director of the Centre for Environmental Geochemistry.
 Currently residing in Keyworth.